DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

   - Polyphony, Pitch Bend, Glide and Stereo
   - Effects Tab

-## Wednesday
+## Friday

 - Matrix and Modulation, LFO and Envelopes
 - Randomness generator
 - Performance settings and MPE
 - Macros
 - Advanced Tab - Unison Settings
-- Outro and Further Learning
+- Outro and Further Learningd

 <!-- TODO: make a definition for this project -->